FAQ's About Mortgages

 How do I start the application process for a mortgage with Provident Bank?There are a number of ways you can get started with your Provident Bank mortgage application:

 What is the difference between a fixed rate and adjustable rate mortgage?A fixed rate mortgage has regular monthly payments that will not change over the life of the loan.
 With an Adjustable Rate Mortgage (ARM), the loan has an initial fixed rate period, typically 3 to 10 years.
-The interest rate may change on an annual basis once the fixed portion of the loan expires.
+The interest rate may change every 6 months once the fixed portion of the loan expires.
 ARMs are 30 year loans and are a great option for home buyers who do not plan on staying in their current home for a long period of time.

 What is an FHA mortgage?An FHA loan is a mortgage loan that is insured by the Federal Housing Authority (FHA).
 Borrowers can typically qualify for an FHA loan with a down payment as little as 3.5% and a credit score of 580 or higher.
 Another advantage of an FHA loan is it can be assumable, which means if you want to sell your home, the buyer can "assume" the loan you have.
 Because FHA loans have more flexible lending requirements, interest rates for FHA loans may be somewhat higher, and the buyer will pay monthly mortgage insurance along with their monthly loan payment.